 Cash provided by financing activities was \$761 million in 2010.
 ETP received \$1.15 billion in net proceeds from offerings of ETP Common Units, including \$239 million under ETP's equity distribution program.
 In addition, Regency received \$400 million in net proceeds from offerings of Regency Common Units.
 We had a consolidated net increase in our debt level of \$310 million and paid distributions of \$483 million to our common unitholders and \$14 million to our preferred unitholders.
-In addition, ETP paid distributions of \$476 million on limited partner interests other than those held by the Parent Company, and Regency paid \$92 million on limited partner interests other than those held by the Parent Company.
-These distributions are reflected as distributions to noncontrolling interests on our consolidated statements of cash flows.
+In addition, ETP paid distributions of \$476 million on limited partner interests other than those held by the Parent Company, and Regency paid \$92 million on limited partner interests of cash flows.